oracle-livelabs/database/db-operator-with-cicd/3-deploy-app/applications.md

      > **Note:** If you are using Chrome, you may encounter a warning that the connection is not private and no visible way to advance.
 This is because the certificate provided is self-signed and not a paid official certificate.
 As a workaround, type `thisisunsafe`.

-3. You will be prompted by the application to login.
+3. You will be prompted by the application to log in.
 Use `cloudbank` as the username and the password you provided earlier on during setup.

      Username: __`cloudbank`__